-These are really cute and just over $1 a piece!
+These are really cute and are under $1 a piece!

 8. Jewellery Charm/Zipper Pull

 There are loads of different styles of bulk charms out there.
+This shop has a big selection of cute charms.
 But if you included something personalized with the customer’s first initial?
 Well that’s just extra special!
 You can even attach it to a simple clip to turn it into a zipper pull.
 (Don’t forget your cashback!)

 9. Bonus Supply